|1. What is the Training Needs Analysis (TNA)?||

 PGRs are not expected to complete the assessments for optional courses - the assessments are intended for Master's students taking the course for credit as part of their programme of study.

 |12.
 Why can't I register for a module through the DDP Portal?||

 The registration window must be closed.
 Contact DDP Admin who will officially register you on the appropriate module(s) manually.

 |13.
 What if I am studying away from the University?||

-Most of the training events take place on campus.
-However some research skills training is available online via the Virtual Graduate School.
-As a remote location student you should ensure that you source the training identified through your Training Needs Analysis, either from remote location providers or through the Virtual Graduate School.
+Most taught modules take place on campus, however an increasing number of workshops are being delivered online - check the description in the registration system.
+Some research skills training is also available online via the Virtual Graduate School.
+As a remote location student you are still required to fully engage with the DDP, so should ensure that you source the training identified through your Training Needs Analysis.

 |14.
 I am a cross-sessional doctoral student, who arrived after the main registration period, how do I register?||